maximtrp/bitermplus/docs/source/tutorial.rst

 -----------------------

 Unsupervised topic models (such as LDA) are subject to topic instability [1]_ [2]_ [3]_.
-There are two methods in ``bitermplus`` package for selecting stable topics.
-Currently, Kullback-Leibler divergence and Jaccard index are used to facilitate stability measures.
+There are several methods in ``bitermplus`` package for selecting stable topics:
-This section of package is under development and will be improved in future.
+Kullback-Leibler divergence, Hellinger distance, Jeffrey's divergence, Jensen-Shannon divergence, Jaccard index, Bhattacharyya distance.

 .. code-block:: python